 As you experience the benefits of eating more mindfully, ask yourself what other areas of your life would improve with less multitasking and more intention and attention.

 5. Exercise for health, not punishment.

-Find activities that you really enjoy and that work well in your schedule.
-Even busy people quickly discover that it’s a great return on their investment when they focus on the benefits.
+Find physical activities you really enjoy and work well in your schedule.
+Even busy people quickly discover exercise is a great return on their investment when they focus on the benefits.
 Exercise is so valuable in fact, that if you’re too busy to exercise, you’re just too busy.

-If you aren’t in shape yet, start small and you’ll quickly adapt.
-Picture that pendulum: small steps practiced consistently are more effective than one large, temporary overhaul.
+Picture that pendulum: Small steps practiced consistently are more effective than one large, temporary overhaul.